techgrounds/Netflix_Clone_React/README.md

-# NETFLIX CLONING
+# Netflix Cloning

-This repository is all bout NETFLIX cloning project in React.
+This repository is all bout NETFLIX cloning project in ReactJS.
 -
-In collaboration with -- @Manon, @Michell, @Elias, @Frankie, @Rashid  & @Ephrem
+>In collaboration with -- @Manon, @Michell, @Elias, @Frankie, @Rashid  & @Ephrem

 ### TechGrounds Web Development